iwonderanddev/tech-challenges/backend/README.md

 * number: the **average** of all answers
 * date: a list of `dates`

-The API result is not defined, do what you want, be creative and data centric, you will use the return in the frontend part of the test.
+The API result is not defined, do what you want, be creative and data centric.